kaleidot725/Slideshow/README.md

 # Slideshow

-Slideshow is Android library for previewing multiple images.
+The Slideshow is an android library for previewing images.

 ![](./sample.gif)

 # Quick Start

-Place `SlideShowView` to Activity or Fragment layout file.
+Place `SlideShowView` to an activity or fragment layout file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>